 How to Report a Critical Incident

-Critical incidents related to County Care members can be made by phone or fax.
+Critical incidents related to County Care members can be reported to County Care by fax, email, or phone.

 You may also report a critical incident to the appropriate state agency, as follows: